samburden/machine-learning-projects/boston-house-prices/README.md

 ## Boston Housing Prices Project

 This project explores data about Boston area homes and attempts to predict prices based on various features of the home.
-This dataset comes from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing).
 A subset of the data has been used for this project and can be found in the [housing.csv](./housing.csv) file.

 This project is using Python 2.7 and needs the following libraries: